Factbox: U.S. refinery worker proposals and past negotiations

-(Reuters) - The United Steelworkers union (USW) rejected on Friday the third contract offer from lead oil industry negotiator Royal Dutch Shell Plc for a new three-year national contract covering hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity were continuing.
+(Reuters) - Lead oil industry negotiator Royal Dutch Shell Plc, said negotiations with the United Steelworkers union (USW) toward a new three-year national contract covering hourly workers at 63 U.S. refineries that account for 64 percent of national refining capacity were continuing.

-Shell stopped saying it was optimistic an agreement could be reached with the USW, as it has each of the previous nine days of talks.
-The company said it will continue negotiations for a mutually satisfactory agreement up until the contract expires at 12:01 a.m. local time on Sunday.
+The USW said no new offer was received from the oil companies on Thursday, the ninth day of talks.

 The national agreement sets the floor on wages and benefits for USW members.
 Management at each refinery also negotiates issues unique to that plant with the USW local union.
 The national agreement and local agreement are combined to create the final contract for that refinery.
 The local agreement cannot change the terms of the national contract.